seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ### How do you delete capabilities?

-The provided code checks that both `first_free_slot` and `last_slot` are empty, which of course is not true, as you copied TCB capabilities into those CSLots.
-Checking if SClots are empty is done by a neat hack: by attempting to move the CSlots onto themselves.
+The provided code checks that both `first_free_slot` and `last_slot` are empty, which of course is not true, as you copied TCB capabilities into those CSlots.
+Checking if CSlots are empty is done by a neat hack: by attempting to move the CSlots onto themselves.
 This should fail with an error code `seL4_FailedLookup` if the source CSLot is empty, and an `seL4_DeleteFirst` if not.